-Action 2.8 GLAD training - GLAD training was postponed
+Action 2.8 GLAD training - GLAD training was postponed in lieu of staffing changes and exploration of different opportunities.

 Action 2.10 K-5 Social Justice Unit - Program occurred, but all costs were one - time in first year of the LCAP.